 Address for Correspondence

-The Company's dedicated e-mail address for Investors' Complaints is email@example.com
+The Company's dedicated e-mail address for Investors' Complaints and other communications is firstname.lastname@example.org

 Karvy Computershare Private Limited